akkartik/mu/Readme.md

 (`gen_iso` only came into existence 2019-08-09, and has a flabby laundry list of dependencies that I will gradually prune.
-It currently takes 12 minutes to run, mostly to compile its fork of the Linux kernel.)
+It currently takes 12 minutes to run on a single core with 8 GB RAM, mostly to compile its fork of the Linux kernel.)

 ## What it looks like